 From trained assassins to rally stage-rushers, here's every known attempt on Trump's life since 2016

-- ▪In July 2024, Thomas Matthew Crooks shot Trump during a rally in Butler, Pennsylvania, killing one attendee before being killed by Secret Service; Trump was grazed in the ear.
+- ▪On July 13, 2024, a gunman shot at Trump during a rally in Butler, Pennsylvania, killing one attendee and injuring another before being killed by Secret Service.

 Opening excerpt (first ~120 words) tap to expand